-- the initiation, timing, progress and results of our preclinical studies and clinical trials, and our research and development programs; - our ability to advance our product candidates into, and successfully complete, clinical trials; - our reliance on the success of our product candidates in our Bicycle [®] Toxin Conjugate, or BTC [®] molecules, Bicycle Tumor-Targeted Immune Cell Agonist[®], or Bicycle TICA[®] molecules and other pipeline programs, including our Bicycle radionuclide conjugates, or BRCTM molecules; - our ability to utilize our screening platform to identify and advance additional product candidates into clinical development; - the timing or likelihood of regulatory filings and approvals; - the commercialization of our product candidates, if approved; - our ability to develop sales and marketing capabilities; - the pricing, coverage and reimbursement of our product candidates, if approved; - the implementation of our business model, strategic plans for our business, product candidates and technology; - the scope of protection we are able to establish and maintain for intellectual property rights covering our product candidates and technology; - our ability to operate our business without infringing the intellectual property rights and proprietary technology of third parties; - costs associated with defending intellectual property infringement, product liability and other claims; - regulatory development in the United States, the United Kingdom and other jurisdictions and changes to the laws and regulations of England and Wales, and other jurisdictions; - estimates of our expenses, future revenues, capital requirements and our needs for additional financing; - the amount of and our ability to satisfy interest and principal payments under our debt facility with Hercules Capital, Inc., or Hercules;
+- the initiation, timing, progress and results of our preclinical studies and clinical trials, and our research and development programs; - our ability to advance our product candidates into, and successfully complete, clinical trials; - our reliance on the success of product candidates in our pipeline programs for our Bicycle[®] Toxin Conjugate, or BTC[®] molecules, Bicycle Tumor-Targeted Immune Cell Agonist[®], or Bicycle TICA[®] molecules, and Bicycle radionuclide conjugates, or BRC[®] molecules, as well as our other pipeline programs; - our ability to utilize our screening platform to identify and advance additional product candidates into clinical development; - the timing or likelihood of regulatory filings and approvals; - the commercialization of our product candidates, if approved; - our ability to develop sales and marketing capabilities; - the pricing, coverage and reimbursement of our product candidates, if approved; - the implementation of our business model, strategic plans for our business, product candidates and technology; - the scope of protection we are able to establish and maintain for intellectual property rights covering our product candidates and technology; - our ability to operate our business without infringing the intellectual property rights and proprietary technology of third parties; - costs associated with defending intellectual property infringement, product liability and other claims; - regulatory development in the United States, the United Kingdom and other jurisdictions and changes to the laws and regulations of England and Wales, and other jurisdictions; - estimates of our expenses, future revenues, capital requirements and our needs for additional financing; - the potential benefits of strategic collaboration agreements and our ability to enter into additional strategic arrangements;

-- the potential benefits of strategic collaboration agreements and our ability to enter into additional strategic arrangements; - our ability to maintain and establish collaborations or obtain additional grant funding; - the rate and degree of market acceptance of any approved products; - developments relating to our competitors and our industry, including competing therapies; - our ability to effectively manage our anticipated growth; - our ability to attract and retain qualified employees and key personnel; - future revenue, hiring plans, expenses, capital expenditures, capital requirements and share performance; - the impact of public health crises and other adverse global economic conditions on our operations and the potential disruption in the operations and business of third-party manufacturers, contract research organizations, or CROs, other service providers, and collaborators with whom we conduct business; - recent adverse developments affecting the financial services industry; - potential business interruptions resulting from geo-political actions, such as war and terrorism, or the perception that such hostilities may be imminent; - our failure or perceived failure to comply with existing or future laws, regulations, contracts, self-regulatory schemes, standards, and other obligations related to data privacy and security (including our ability to identify and respond to potential future security incidents); and - other risks and uncertainties, including those listed under the caption "Risk Factors."
+- our ability to maintain and establish collaborations or obtain additional grant funding; - the rate and degree of market acceptance of any approved products; - developments relating to our competitors and our industry, including competing therapies; - our ability to effectively manage our anticipated growth; - our ability to attract and retain qualified employees and key personnel; - future revenue, hiring plans, expenses, capital expenditures, capital requirements and share performance; - the impact of public health crises and other adverse global economic conditions on our operations and the potential disruption in the operations and business of third-party manufacturers, contract research organizations, or CROs, other service providers, and collaborators with whom we conduct business; - adverse developments affecting the financial services industry; - potential business interruptions resulting from geo-political actions, such as war and terrorism, or the perception that such hostilities may be imminent; - our failure or perceived failure to comply with existing or future laws, regulations, contracts, self-regulatory schemes, standards, and other obligations related to data privacy and security (including our ability to identify and respond to potential future security incidents); and - other risks and uncertainties, including those listed under the caption "Risk Factors."

 Although we believe that we have a reasonable basis for each forward-looking statement contained in this Quarterly Report, these statements are based on our estimates or projections of the future that are subject to known and unknown risks and uncertainties and other important factors that may cause our actual results, level of activity, performance, experience or achievements to differ materially from those expressed or implied by any forward-looking statement.
-These risks, uncertainties and other factors are described in greater detail under the caption "Risk Factors" in Part II, Item 1A and elsewhere in this Quarterly Report.
+These risks, uncertainties and other factors are described in greater detail under the caption "Risk Factors" in Part II.
+Item 1A and elsewhere in this Quarterly Report.
 As a result of the risks and uncertainties, the results or events indicated by the forward-looking statements may not occur.
 Undue reliance should not be placed on any forward-looking statement.